IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **A:** Use UMS UMS Automatic License Deployment.
 UMS checks registered devices every 24 hours for unlicensed devices and will issue a new license.
 In UMS `UMS Console > UMS Administration > Global Configuration > Licenses > Deployment` enable automatic license exchange and select `Licenses are exchanged [number] days before expiration`: Defines how many days before the expiration date a new license should be deployed.
 (Default: 7).
 [KB - License Deployment](https://kb.igel.com/endpointmgmt-12.03/en/deployment-deploying-licenses-through-the-igel-ums-108341767.html).

+**Q:** How does hardware-bundled IGEL licenses work?

+**A:** Hardware-bundled IGEL license will be purchased together with hardware manufactured by an IGEL Hardware Partner.
+This type of license, will be a COSMOS PAS (Platform Access Subscription) which is deployed based on the serial number of the device it is sold with.
+The license can be deployed automatically through the Universal Management Suite (UMS) or manually through the IGEL Licensing Portal (ILP).
+The license can be separated from its hardware and can be deployed on a different device.
+[KB: Hardware-Bundled IGEL License Deployment](https://kb.igel.com/licensesmore-igelos11/en/hardware-bundled-igel-license-deployment-112731204.html)

 -----

 ## FAQ - UMS